 In studies looking at work-related interests, the studies have found sizable gender differences.
 In particular, men prefer working with things, and women prefer working with people.
 Even when women select STEM careers, they tend to prefer occupations that offer more options for interaction with people, such as in biological science, medicine, Psychology, and Social Sciences.

-Women tend to endorse communal goals more than men, which drives them to select careers that are more helping and altruism focused.
+Women tend to endorse communal goals more than men, which drives them to select careers that are more helping and altruism-focused.
 In general, men tend to endorse agentic goals.
 This causes them to favor careers where they can acquire power, achieve, and compete.
-The pursuit of agentic goals is also associated with interest in STEM careers.
+The pursuit of agentic goals is also associated with an interest in STEM careers.
 The pursuit of communal goals is associated with careers preferred by women such as nursing, kindergarten teacher, human resources, and education.
-Such differences in preferences are cited as reasons for why women don’t prefer STEM careers.
+Such differences in preferences are cited as reasons why women don’t prefer STEM careers.
 In support of this claim, there is some evidence showing that women opt out of STEM careers more often than men.

 These findings are often cited as the main reasons why women are underrepresented in STEM careers.
 However, it is important to note that vocational interests can be influenced by parental expectations and societal values.
 Additionally, interests tend to stabilize toward the end of high school and peak in college.
 To close gender differences in STEM careers, efforts must begin early when children start to understand role expectations.
 Furthermore, it is insufficient to focus attention on recruiting more women in the workplace.
-Such efforts must be coupled with job design efforts where STEM careers are designed to appeal to both, those driven by the pursuit of agentic goals (e.g., promotes speed and profitability) verses those who prefer communal goals (e.g., betterment of others).
+Such efforts must be coupled with job design efforts where STEM careers are designed to appeal to both, those driven by the pursuit of agentic goals (e.g., promoting speed and profitability) versus those who prefer communal goals (e.g., betterment of others).

 1. Encourage Men and Women to pursue careers outside of traditional norms (e.g. women in STEM and masonry; men in nursing).
 This requires exposure to a wide variety of career options long before people are ready to enter the workforce.